hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

-Our CI cosnsits of pre-commit and Github Actions modules.
-At pre-commit stage we are using several hooks checking if the code is nice and clean in terms of syntax.
-Github Actions part consists of two test configs, codecheck.yml and tests.yml.
-Both are executed on all 3 operation systems.
-The former runs `ruff` to check and format code tackling among others linting issues.
+Our CI consists of pre-commit and Github Actions modules.
+At the pre-commit stage we are using several hooks checking if the code is nice and clean in terms of syntax.
+The Github Actions part consists of two test configs, `codecheck.yml` and `tests.yml`.
+Both are executed on all 3 operation systems (windows, linux and mac).
+The former workflow runs `ruff` to check and format code tackling among others linting issues.
 The latter utlizies `pytest` to run 9 tests wrote by us to check data, model and training.
 All the test are run on python version 3.11.5 and we haven't included any other versions.
-We use caching for the dependencies and for the data pulling.
+We use caching for the dependencies and for the data pulling to speed up the testing.

 ## Running code and tracking experiments